-If we fail to retain existing advertisers or attract new advertisers for our advertising services, our business, results of operations and growth prospects could be materially affected.
+We expect to continue to rely on advertising to drive a significant portion of our future revenues, and if we fail to retain existing advertisers or attract new advertisers for our advertising services, our business, operating results and growth prospects could be materially affected.

-In 2013, 2014, and 2015, we generated 60.6%, 72.7% and 76.2% of our total revenues from advertising services.
+In 2014, 2015, and 2016, we generated 72.7%, 76.2% and 85.3% of our total revenues from advertising services, respectively.
 Going forward, we expect our net advertising revenues to contribute an increasing portion of our total revenues.
 Our ability to generate and maintain substantial advertising revenues will depend on a number of factors, many of which are ultimately beyond our control, including but not limited to:

-- the acceptance of online (including mobile and PC-based) advertising as an effective way for advertisers to market their businesses; - the maintenance and enhancement of our brand; - the development of independent and reliable means of measuring online traffic and verifying the effectiveness of our online advertising services; - the development and retention of a large user base with attractive demographics for advertisers; and - our ability to have continued success with innovative advertising services.
+- the acceptance of online (including mobile and PC-based) advertising as an effective way for advertisers to market their businesses; - the maintenance and enhancement of our brand; - the development of independent and reliable means of measuring online traffic and verifying the effectiveness of our online advertising services: - the development and retention of a large user base with attractive demographics for advertisers; and - our ability to have continued success with innovative advertising services.

 Our advertisers may choose to reduce or discontinue their business with us if they believe their advertising spending has not generated or would not generate enough sales to end customers or has not improved or would not effectively improve their brand recognition.
 In addition, certain technologies could potentially be developed and applied to block the display of our online advertisements and other marketing products on our website or mobile applications, which may in turn cause us to lose advertisers and adversely affect our operating results.
 Moreover, changes in government policies could restrict or curtail our online advertising services.
-Failure to retain our existing advertisers or attract new advertisers for our advertising services could seriously harm our business, results of operations and growth prospects.
+Failure to retain our existing advertisers or attract new advertisers for our advertising services could seriously harm our business, operating results and growth prospects.